akihikodaki/dts/test_plans/l2tp_esp_coverage_test_plan.rst

 Description
 ===========
-For each protocol, below is a list of standard features supported by the Columbiaville hardware and the impact on the feature for each protocol.
-Some features are supported in a limited manner as stated below.
+For each protocol, below is a list of standard features supported by the Intel® Ethernet 800 Series hardware and the impact on the feature for each protocol.Some features are supported in a limited manner as stated below.

 IPSec(ESP):
 L2 Tag offloads